Is Solar the cheapest form of electricity for British businesses?

 Delaney Mackay Lewis Ltd - Commercial Landlord

 Goodridge Business Park is home to a number of commercial units owned by Delaney Mackay Lewis Ltd. As a part of their refurbishment programme, Delaney Mackay Lewis were looking to make the site attractive to potential tenants.
 This included improving the site's environmental credentials with a 250kW Solar PV system.

 Far Peak Business Park is located near Northleach.
 Mypower designed and installed a 49.83kWp, making maximum use of the available roof space.
 Utilising the 30% grant available (saving £11K) in Gloucestershire, Far Peak will achieve an 22.8% ROI

-Mypower are a highly experienced award winning team who consult, design, supply and install solar PV for agricultural and commercial solar panel clients.
+Mypower are a highly experienced award winning team who consult, design, supply and install solar panels on farms and commercial solar panels.
 We work with companies to help them significantly reduce their electricity bills, secure their energy, future-proof their electricity costs and reduce their carbon footprint.
 Delivering quality work with the highest customer service is at the heart of our business.
 The solar PV panels we install are high yielding, very efficient and award-winning, so our customers achieve the maximum production and returns from their solar installation.
 In addition, we work with consultants to renegotiate each customer's electricity price with their suppliers as a free-of-charge service.